Our common future

 How about creating products that are avowedly long-term in their outlook?

 Products that do not strive for built-in obsolescence but prefer to be discreet, adaptable and faithful servants in the face of a turbulent world.
 Products that minimise their inevitable impact on the world’s environment and resources by being useful for as long as possible.

 This was Vitsœ’s proposition in 1959: to eschew fashion whilst creating products that would be the blank canvas on which to paint your colourful life.

-After more than half a century our resolve is stronger than ever: more of us must learn the art of living better with less that lasts longer.
+After more than 60 years our resolve is stronger than ever: more of us must learn the art of living better with less that lasts longer.